dtonhofer/prolog_code/unpacked/onepointfour_basics/README_checks.md

 - [`checks.pl`](checks.pl) (MIT license)
 - [`checks.plt`](checks.plt) (0BSD license)

+TODO:

+I seems one sometimes wants to provide an explicit error message instead of having check_that construct a confusing one.
+Make that possible!

 This page needs completion.
 For now, all the description is in [`checks.pl`](checks.pl).

 ## Keywords implemented so far